UH-MBBE/BE-491-Lecture-18/README.md

-# BE491 Lecture 17: Dimension Reduction
+# BE491 Lecture 18: Image Data and Machine Learning